hhsievertsen/applied_econ_with_r/static/applied_econ_with_R.md

 ## Number of Fisher Scoring iterations: 4
 ```

 Note that the output about covers the beta coefficients.
-We can use `margins()` to obtain marginal effects, and we can also include these in our table
+Let's compute the average marginal effects.

 ## 8.3 Marginal effects

+We can use `margins()` to obtain average marginal effects.
+We simply use the `margins()` function on the objects storing or probit and logit estimates.
+We can also include these directly in a nice looking table.

 ```r